King Dixon: Return to Gamecocks

 In 1990, South Carolina accepted an invitation to join the Southeastern Conference.
 They entered the conference in all sports but football on July 1, 1991 and played their first season of SEC football in 1992.

 In 1991, Dixon fired men's basketball coach George Felton, who had a 87–62 record in his five seasons as head coach (including an appearance in the 1989 NCAA Division I men's basketball tournament) and had just led South Carolina to its first 20-win season in eight years and an appearance in the National Invitation Tournament.
 South Carolina offered the job to Rutgers head coach and former Gamecocks assistant Bob Wenzel, but he turned down the offer.
-The school instead hired Steve Newton, who complied a 20–35 record in his two seasons as head coach.
+The school instead hired Steve Newton, who compiled a 20–35 record in his two seasons as head coach.

 USC lost the final four games of the 1991 season and the first five of 1992, giving them the longest losing streak in NCAA Division I-A. Dixon was booed during a halftime ceremony in South Carolina's 49–7 loss Arkansas and after a loss to Alabama the following week, the team voted to request head coach Sparky Woods' resignation.
 On October 19, 1992, university president John Palms announced that Dixon would be reassigned following the appointment of a successor, stating that it was the "appropriate time to ... seek a different athletic director (because) ... of where we are in athletics".
 On November 30, Palms announced that University of Southern California athletic director Mike McGee would take over in January 1993.